 Atett

-Realise date: 10.2006 | by Amondo Szegi | Customer: Creative Market | 1 weight | $19
+Realise date: 10.2010 | by Amondo Szegi | Customer: Creative Market | 1 weight | $21

 ///////

-The A Tett was a Hungarian literary, artistic, and societal magazine published between 1915–1916, every two weeks under this period.
+The A Tett was a Hungarian literary, artistic, and societal magazine published between 1915–1916, every two weeks.
 Its publisher and editor were Lajos Kassák.
-Kassák dedicated the magazine to being the forerunner of the Hungarian Avantgarde and was inspired by a German activist magazine; Die Aktion.
-Many Hungarian and European representatives of activism supported the A Tett.
+He dedicated the magazine to being the forerunner of the Hungarian Avant-garde and was inspired by a German activist magazine; Die Aktion.
+Many Hungarian and European representatives of activism supported the ‘A Tett’.
 The authors did not follow any political ideology, they were anti-war cosmopolitans.
 The magazine’s second publication was banned due to incitement against a community and its last one due to its anti-war remarks.
-Among the authors were László Moholy-Nagy, Guillaume Apollinaire and Vaszilij Kandinszkij.
+Among the authors were László Moholy-Nagy, Guillaume Apollinaire, and Vaszilij Kandinszkij.

-After the government banned the magazine, Lajos Kassák and his partners did not stop publishing their works and continued under the guise of a highbrow typographical magazine called the Ma.
+After the government banned the magazine, Lajos Kassák, and his partners did not stop publishing their works and continued under the guise of a highbrow typographical magazine called the Ma.

 The quick brown fox jumps over the lazy dog